SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/complex-conditions-problems/complex-conditions-problems.md

 ### Input

-The input is read from the console and consists of two rows:
+The input is read from the console and consists of two lines:
-- On the first row we read an integer **d** in the range [**1 … 31**] – day.
+ * On the first line we read an integer **d** in the range [**1 … 31**] – day.
 The number of the day does not exceed the number of days in that month (eg. 28 for February).
-- On the second row we read an integer **m** in the range [**1 … 12**] – month.
+ * On the second line we read an integer **m** in the range [**1 … 12**] – month.
 Month 1 is January, month 2 is February,  …, month 12 is December.
 The month may contain a leading zero (eg. April may be written as 4 or 04).

 ### Output